 8. Describe a challenging work situation and how you overcame it.

 Questions about challenges assess whether you perform well under pressure and take into consideration how you solve problems.
 Stories tend to be more memorable so try to focus on showing a situational experience not just listing the facts.
 This is the time to show your human side and describe how you handle adversity within the workplace.

 For this question, consider sticking to the STAR Method:

 - Result or learning

 Example Answer: “The first week I was given agency to run a client meeting by myself, my boss went on an unplanned leave of absence, and I was put on the spot last minute.
 I decided to spend my lunch working on the slides and then running them by my coworker that had a good technical handle on the account.
 I found out that I knew more about the client than I had previously thought and gained self-confidence as well as the trust of my coworker. ”

 9. What goals do you have for your future?

 Interviewers and hiring managers are looking for someone that has long term plans to stay with the company, so employers will ask this question to gauge the likelihood of your future aligning with the company.
 The hiring manager also wants to know how ambitious you are and to see if you would be a fit long term.
 Consider your current trajectory in your career and talk about what else you would like to learn moving forward.

-Example Answer: “I can see myself continuing to develop my marketing skills over the next several years.
+Example Answer: “I can see myself continuing to develop my design skills over the next several years.
 A big reason XYZ Company stood out to me is because it has the energy of a startup that I can grow and learn with.
 I know this experience will support my trajectory toward leading a marketing team.”